oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 But those are big _ifs_.

 On my personal site,
-image galleries fit this description perfectly.
+image galleries fit this description.
-Maybe I'll start using it.
+Maybe I'll start using this approach.

 It's also fair to say that fallbacks become less essential over time.